MyCuteGuineaPig/Twitter-Sentiment-Tool/README.md

 ## Train Model

-When open the webpage at the first time, it shows as Untrained.
+When open the webpage at the first time, it shows the model status as untrained.

 ![untrained](img/untrained.png)